thecommunitydigitallibrary/cdl-platform/README.md

 - [ ] Change batch call to loop over existing POST endpoint
 #### Notes API
 - [ ] On PATCH, make title and content optional, just like submission PATCH
+#### Communities API
+- [ ] Place get_communities_helper in try-catch block
+- [ ] Remove "message" from success (need to update frontend community page + components)
+- [ ] Move out relevance judgments to separate view
+- [ ] Rename createCommunity endpoint to reflect that it can also be edited using this endpoint